Phonon anomalies within the polar charge density wave phase of the structurally chiral superconductor Mo$_3$Al$_2$C: Experiment and Methods

 \section{Experiment and Methods}

-\textit{Single crystal preparation and characterization} -- Single crystals of Mo$_3$Al$_2$C were grown using a laser floating zone furnace described in Ref.~\cite{Wu_2024_NC}.
-Electric transport measurements were carried out in a standard four-point probe method in the (1~0~0) plane in the He exchanges gas environment using a PPMS in a cooling-down process.
+\textit{Single-crystal preparation and characterization.} Single crystals of Mo$_3$Al$_2$C were grown using a slow cooling method described in Ref.~\cite{Wu_2024_NC}.
+Electric transport measurements were carried out using a standard four-point probe method in the (0~0~1) plane in a He exchanges gas environment using a physical property measurement system in a cooling-down process.

-\textit{Raman scattering measurements} -- The polished Mo$_3$Al$_2$C crystals with (1~0~0) plane and (1~1~1) plane used for the Raman scattering study were positioned in a continuous helium flow optical cryostat.
+\textit{Raman scattering measurements.} The polished Mo$_3$Al$_2$C crystals with a (0~0~1) plane and (1~1~1) plane used for the Raman scattering study were positioned in a continuous helium flow optical cryostat~\cite{SM}.
 The Raman measurements were mainly performed using the Kr$^+$ laser line at 647.1\,nm (1.92\,eV) in a quasibackscattering geometry along the crystallographic $c$ axis.
-The excitation laser beam was focused into a $50\times100$ $\mu$m$^2$ spot on the $ab$ plane, with the incident power around 12\,mW.
-The scattered light was collected and analyzed by a triple-stage Raman spectrometer and recorded using a liquid nitrogen-cooled charge-coupled detector.
+The excitation laser beam was focused onto a $50\times100$ $\mu$m$^2$ spot on the $ab$ plane, with the incident power around 12\,mW.
+The scattered light was collected and analyzed by a triple-stage Raman spectrometer and recorded using a liquid nitrogen-cooled charge-coupled device.
 Linear and circular polarizations are used in this study to decompose the Raman data into different irreducible representations.
-The instrumental resolution was maintained better than 1.5\,\cm-1.
-All linewidth data presented in this paper have been corrected for instrumental resolution.
-The temperature shown in this paper has been corrected for laser heating~\cite{Wu_2024_NC}.
+The instrumental resolution was kept better than 1.5\,\cm-1.
+All linewidth data presented in this paper were corrected for instrumental resolution.
+The temperature shown in this paper was corrected for laser heating~\cite{Wu_2024_NC}.

-\textit{Group theory analysis} -- Group theory predictions were performed using the tool provided in the Isotropy Software Suite and the Bilbao Crystallographic Server~\cite{Bilbao_1, Bilbao_4, Hatch2003}.
-The information for the irreducible representations of point groups and space groups follow the notations of Cracknell, Davies, Miller \& Love~\cite{cracknell1979general}, which is the same for the Bilbao Crystallographic Server~\cite{Bilbao_4,Bilbao_2}.
+\textit{Group theory analysis.} Group theory predictions were performed using the tool provided in the ISOTROPY software suite and the Bilbao Crystallographic Server~\cite{Bilbao_1, Bilbao_4, Hatch2003}.
+The information for the irreducible representations of point groups and space groups follows the notation of Cracknell $et~al$.~\cite{cracknell1979general}, which is the same for the Bilbao Crystallographic Server~\cite{Bilbao_4,Bilbao_2}.